joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 And I simply responded, "You are right.
 In this life and in this world, there are no guarantees.
 But out of all the faiths, cults, religions, and philosophy, we Christians have a guarantee--the guarantee is in the life and death and resurrection of Jesus Christ our Lord.
 And you know what makes it even more amazing?
 All of what Christ did happened 2000 years ago.
 Our guarantee is an historical fact."

-A few days later, Yusef was saved by God.
-And a few weeks ago, I got to baptize him.
+A few days later after that unforgettable phone call, Yusef was saved by God.
+A couple months later, I got to baptize him.
+Praise be to God!

+---

+## Future Sin Future Grace: Justified Now Saved From His Wrath

+><sup> 9 </sup> How much more then, since we have now been justified by his blood, will we be saved through him from wrath.

 Jesus Christ, the son of God who is God, the Alpha and the Omega, and the Beginning and the End, who was and is and is to come, came into our existence and timeline, stepped into our world, by the sovereign decree of God the Father, conceived by the power of the Spirit, born of the virgin Mary, live perfectly under the law of God, then was arrested, tried, suffered under Pontius Pilate, was tortured, beaten, hung and crucified on that cross, unto to death, buried in a rich man's tomb and he descended into Hell to snatch up the keys to Hades and Death, and on the third day, he was raise back to life and then ascended to the right hand of the Father forever.

 Christ's life was given for me.
 His death was meant for me.
-He resurrection is that I might be born again and now live to him.
+His resurrection is that I might be born again and now live to him.
 His ascension to glory means that since he justified me, he also glorified me.

-My salvation is secure and set.
-Your salvation is secure and set.
+My salvation is secure and set because I am in Christ and Christ is in me.
+And guess what?
+If you are in Christ, your salvation is secure and set.
 Because our God is perfect, Christ is perfect, the Holy Spirit is perfect and what they promised to do is perfectly done.
 The Almighty Holy God lacks the sin and wickedness and deceit to break any of his promises.

 ---